CakeDC/utils/readme.md

 * validate       - validate the data when the behavior is saving the changes, default is false.
 * callbacks      - use callbacks when the behavior saves the data, default is false.

+### StateMachine

+#### Behavior Configuration

+* initial - string literal, declare initial state
+* column - string literal, describe column name storing current state
+* states - array, describing list of states, with action to trigger on diferent events.
+	Keys of this array are event names, and values is array with methods to trigger on three operation:
+	 * exit - called when we leave state
+	 * enter - called before we entering new state
+	 * after - called after we enter new state

+		'states' => array(
+			'in' => array('exit' => 'exitTest'),
+			'ready' => array('after'=>'afterTest', 'enter'=>'enterTest'),
+			'out' => array()),

+* events - array, list of transitions between states.
+	Keys of this array are event names.
+Transition has inside 'from' and 'to' keys, that contain set of states allowed for this transition.

+			'events' => array(
+				'prepare' => array(
+					'transitions' => array(
+						'to'=>'ready',
+						'from'=>array('in', 'out'))),
+				'close' => array(
+					'transitions' => array (
+  						'to'=>'out',
+						'from'=>array('ready', 'in'))),

+To trigger transition behavior provide two ways.
+First is calling Model::fire with event name.
+Second call magic method Model::setState{$CamelizedEventName}.
+Both methods change event state only if this transition is allowed.

 ## Languages Lib

 The languages lib is basically just a helper lib that extends I10n to get a three character language code => country name array.